-Lake outflow T2 temperature may be determined by the average T2 of the lake.
+Lake outflow T2 temperature may be determined by the T2 of the lake parts (FLP and SLP) contributing to outflow (see Figure 2).
 To use this method set parameter t2mix.
 For ilakes the t2mix method is always used.

 For outlet lakes another method for determining lake outflow temperature is the default method.
 This method assigns uppertemp to outflow water if the lake is stratified and the thermocline is deeper than the lake threshold (thres).
 For other conditions a mixture of upper and lowertemp is used to set the outflow temperature (t2out).